Noah and the Whale: Hiatus and split (2013–2015)

 Following their shows at London's Islington Assembly Hall and Manchester's Deaf Institute in December 2013, the band embarked on a period of 'hiatus'.
-After nearly a year of radio silence, the band responded to fan appeals to updates by posting links to their personal social media accounts.
+After nearly a year of radio silence, the band responded to fan appeals for updates by posting links to their personal social media accounts.
 In a tweet that has since been deleted, Fink confirmed on his personal Twitter that Noah and the Whale were still together in early 2015.
 However, on 1 April 2015, the band announced on social media that they were to split.
 After the split, Matt Owens announced a solo album, as did Fred Abbott, who also helped to form the new band Orphan Colours with former members of Ahab and Danny and the Champions of the World.
 Hobden began touring with Mumford & Sons as well as playing alongside both Abbott and Petulla as Matt Owens' backing band, "The Delusional Vanity Project" before joining Australian band Gang of Youths.
 Abbott released his debut solo album Serious Poke in July 2015, and has continued working with Hobden on a yearly Christmas project entitled "The Heathen and the Holy."
 In June 2015 Fink shared a new track titled "My Heartbeat Lost Its Rhythm", on SoundCloud.
 Fink also announced that he would be writing the music for the Old Vic theatre production of the Dr. Seuss classic The Lorax, and later released his debut studio album Cover My Tracks, in 2017, which was also accompanied by a stage show in which he performed.

-With the aid of an on-line campaign for the release of the band's first two albums onto vinyl, which was started in 2014, the re-release of Peaceful, The World Lays Me Down and The First Days of Spring onto vinyl was announced for 18 May 2018.
+With the aid of an online campaign for the release of the band's first two albums onto vinyl, which was started in 2014, the re-release of Peaceful, The World Lays Me Down and The First Days of Spring onto vinyl was announced for 18 May 2018.